 by Marde Ross | Jan 22, 2012 | Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs

-Preparing the soil for planting bulbs is important.
+Preparing the soil for planting peonies and bulbs is important.
 For peonies and tulips the soil pH should be 6.0 to 7.0 or neutral.
-Heavy clay soils are not desirable, so poor soils should be amended with organic matter like compost, peat moss or your own compost pile before...
+Heavy clay soils are not desirable, so poor soils should be amended with organic matter like compost, peat moss or your own compost pile...

 by Marde Ross | Jan 22, 2012 | Tulips

-My listing of tulips available on my price list, are tulips that I have grown for many years and are my favorites.
-I have grown many which are not on that list, but these are among the most beautiful and reliable of those available that I can still obtain.
-There have...
+My listing of tulips available on my price list, are ones that I have grown for many years and are my favorites.
+These are among the most beautiful and reliable of those available that I can still obtain.
+I have grown many which are not on that list.
+There have been...

 by Marde Ross | Jan 20, 2012 | Gardening Tips for Daffodils, Tulips, Peonies & Naturalizing Bulbs